corollari/create-aws-cdk-app/README.md

 ```

 As you can see, these don't really follow established conventions.
 What is the bin folder supposed to contain?
 Why is there no `src` folder? ...

+### Working directory requirements
+`cdk synth` requires the working directory to be the one where `cdk.json` is located.